MEDICAID FOR MARRIED

 8.

-spouse qualifies for Medicaid, the community spouse can do what he/she
+spouse qualifies for Medicaid, the community spouse can (a) have as

-wants with his/her assets and income.
+wants with both assets and income.
 Exception: (s)he

 cannot GIVE